Certifying rings of integers in number fields: Verifying Rings of Integers

 To unify these two constructions, we model $M/nM$ for any abelian additive group $M$ and a non-zero natural $n$, by using a ring $R$ as a parameter (such that $M$ is an $R$-module) and considering the quotient as a quotient of $R$-modules.
 We represent it as \mbox{\lstinline|M / (n : R) • (⊤ : Submodule R M )|}, where \lstinline|⊤| is $M$ viewed as a submodule of itself.
 We then define:

 Thus, $I_p/pI_p$ (taking $M= I_p$ and $R = \ZZ$) and $O/pO$ (taking $M = \OO$ and $R = \OO$) are both special cases of this construction, allowing Lean to infer an $\FF_p$-module instance for each.
-Furthermore, Lean will automatically synthesis a \lstinline|CommRing| instance for $\OO / p\OO$, which we then use to give it a $\FF_p$-algebra structure.
-Another advantage of this unified approach is that we can define associated objects --such as a $\ZZ/n\ZZ$-basis for $M/nM$ given a $\ZZ$-basis for $M$, and apply it to both cases.
+Furthermore, Lean will automatically synthesize a \lstinline|CommRing| instance for $\OO / p\OO$, which we then use to give it a $\FF_p$-algebra structure.
+Another advantage of this unified approach is that we can define associated objects --such as a $\ZZ/n\ZZ$-basis for $M/nM$ given a $\ZZ$-basis for $M$-- and apply it to both cases.
+We also provide \lstinline{DistribMulAction} and \lstinline{SMulCommClass} instances that act as a shortcut for typeclass inference, and thereby prevent a timeout in downstream code.

-To define map (\ref{map_end}) in Lean, we used multiple steps: First, for a parameter \lstinline|(α :| $\OO$\lstinline|)|, we defined the map $I_p \to I_p/pI_p$ sending $\beta \mapsto \overline{\alpha\beta}$.
+To define map (\ref{map_end}) in Lean, we used multiple steps.
+First, for a parameter \lstinline|(α :| $\OO$\lstinline|)|, we defined the map $I_p \to I_p/pI_p$ sending $\beta \mapsto \overline{\alpha\beta}$.
 Using \lstinline|Quotient.lift| we lifted this to a map $I_p/pI_p \to I_p/pI_p$.
 This was bundled with its proofs of linearity into a linear function, giving an element in $\operatorname{End}(I_p / pI_p)$.
 After defining the corresponding map $\OO \to \operatorname{End}(I_p / pI_p)$, lifting again, and proving linearity, we obtain: